-Not sharing clothing, bedding, or towels also can help reduce the risk of getting pubic lice.
+Not sharing clothing, bedding, or towels also can help lower the risk of getting pubic lice.

 What Else Should I Know?

 If your teen is diagnosed with pubic lice, it is important to talk about the risks of sex.
-Your teen needs reliable information about STDs (sexually transmitted diseases) and unwanted pregnancy.
-Topics to cover:
+Your teen needs reliable information about STDs (also called STIs or sexually transmitted infections) and unwanted pregnancy.
+Talk about how: